-Carol A. Olsen, M.A., has expertise in 19th and 20th century ship figureheads, an academic interest that began decades ago.
-Carol’s first published article on ship figureheads appeared in The International Journal of Nautical Archaeology when she was a graduate student at Texas A&M University’s Nautical Archaeology program.
+Carol's expertise in 19th and 20th century figureheads is based on decades of research and examination of ship carvings.
+Her first published article on ship figureheads appeared in The International Journal of Nautical Archaeology when she was a graduate student at Texas A&M University’s Nautical Archaeology program.
 Upon graduation she received a Distinguished Graduate Student award that recognized her already substantial work on ship figurehead collections at Mystic Seaport Museum in Connecticut, The Mariners’ Museum in Virginia, and consultation she provided to the Pennsylvania Academy of the Fine Arts during their research for William Rush, American Sculptor.

-Carol’s undergraduate studies in Art History from the University of California at Berkeley were influenced by a summer visit to the Maine Maritime Museum in Bath, where she saw ship figureheads for the first time and wondered why these wonderful sculptures were completely absent from her undergraduate art history curriculum.
-Such carvings have been inspiration for continued independent investigation and travel ever since.
+Carol’s undergraduate studies in Art History from the University of California at Berkeley were influenced by a visit to the Maine Maritime Museum in Bath, where she saw ship figureheads for the first time and questioned their absence from art history curriculum.
+Shipcarvings have been inspiration for continued independent investigation and travel ever since.

 Carol interspersed ongoing ship figurehead studies, presentations, and writing with a 22-year career in sophisticated satellite communications for ships.
 Carol now devotes full time to ship carving studies and has contributed new information to private collections in Europe, South America, and the United States.